bayyangjie/Immigration-Analysis/HR Dashboard/README.md

 ![Dashboard Screenshot](https://github.com/bayyangjie/Tableau-Projects/blob/main/HR%20Dashboard/HR%20Summary.png) <br>
 ## Overview
 The overview section focuses on providing a snapshot of the overall HR metrics.
-- Displays the total number of hired employees, active employees, and terminated employees.
+- A total of 8950 employees were hired by the company and the number of terminated employees is at 966 while the active employees stands at 7984.
-- Visualizes the total number of hired and terminated employees over the years.
+- The Operations Department has the highest number of hired as well as terminated employees.
+HR, Marketing and Finance departments have the lowest number of employee hired as well as terminated.
-- Presents a breakdown of total employees by department and job titles.
-- Compares total employees between headquarters (HQ) and branches (New York is the HQ)
+- Most of the employees are located in New York which is the company HQ.
+6270 employees are located in the HQ while 2680 are in the branch office.
 - Show the distribution of employees by city and state.

 ## Demographics